chloejones9464/whos-getting-the-next-round/README.md

 3. Confirm ownership: If prompted, select the owner (which should be your GitHub account) for the forked repository.

 ## Credits
-List of used resources for your website (text, images, snippets of code, projects....)
-I used ChatGPT and Microsoft Copilot to help create unique imaged for my project's background.
+* I used ChatGPT and Microsoft Copilot to help create unique imaged for my project's background.
+I also used these for help with parts of my coding.
+Asking for them to explain certain parts of my code and why they work and do what they do.
-GitHub Docs
+* GitHub Docs
-W3Schools
-Bootstrap
-Google
+* W3Schools - I used this site quite a lot to check my knowledge and for help with sound effects.
+This really simplified my issues and helped me understand certain things a little more such as loops.
+* Bootstrap - I used Bootstrap to help design buttons and structure my application.
+* Google - The GOAT of all search engines, in my opinion.
+There in a flash and helped solve small issues.
-Flaticon - Rock, Paper, Scissor hands
+* Flaticon - Rock, Paper, Scissor hands
-ColorSpace
+* ColorSpace - I used this website to help pick the color palette for my project.
+It made a palette that fitted the background and compliments the application nicely.
-Pixelied - PNG - WEBP
+* Pixelied - This helped convert PNG - WEBP
-Google Fonts
-Favicon
+* Google Fonts - I used Google fonts a for a fun font to match the concept of the game itself.
+* Favicon - I created an image using ChatGPT and then made the image into a Favicon for my project.
-Geekforgeeks - Helped me with my range slider development.
+* Geekforgeeks - Helped me with my range slider development.
-Pixabay.com - I had the sound effects from this website for my game. dhwise.com - Helped hugely with my 404 error page set up!!
+* Pixabay.com - I had the sound effects from this website for my game.
+* dhwise.com - Helped hugely with my 404 error page set up!!

   - Code & Text Content

   - Media
+    - Youtube - I used Youtube to help display my videos(screen recordings) in my README.
+When I used screen recordings for my previous project it had a very good review as you could see the responsiveness and testing "live in action".
+I was excited to use this feature again for this project.

   - Acknowledgment
-    - acknowledgment to mentors, peers, tutors, friends, family, facilitator (who ever contributed and helped with the project)
+    - A HUGE thanks to my family for being their patient selves while I spent hours each evening perfecting certain elements of this game.
+They've been my rocks and the reason for me to continue this coding journey!
+    - Another HUGE thanks to my mentor Matt for being there for a quick chat/video call in my hour of need and dark parts of this project.
+I had hit a hard concrete wall with this project when it came to writing the JavaScript.
+I have the tendency to overthink and think about more than one problem at a time, which eventually spiraled into a small breakdown.
+I reached out to Matt and he was happy to talk through the issues and lack of understanding.
+Thank god for it as I can safely say I'm a lot more confident with my work and knowledge of JavaScript now(There is still a long way to go but I'm looking forward to learning and achieveing more in the future.)